14 November 2007

 - Yes, they have a nest somewhere near here but only in spring.
 Their nest is the babies’ bed.
 The adults don’t live in the nest themselves.

-- It is actually courtship when the male brings a dead chipmunk to his mate.
+- It is a sign of courtship when the male brings a dead chipmunk to his mate.

 - If two red-tails are perched next to each other, they are either mates or parent and child.
-Red-tails don’t make friends with other red-tails as a general rule.
+Red-tails don’t make friends with other red-tails.